kunalrye/financialsummary/README.md

 Specifically, financialsummary analyzes 10-Q reports from various companies in the Information Technology sector, and extracts the most important sentences to form a summary.

+# Running Code
+The entire text-to-summary pipline can be run by running `financialsummary.ipynb`, located at the root of the repo.
+Files that can be directly run are highlighted in the Pipeline Overview section.

+*Note, all paths originate from the root of the project, so all files must be run with the working directory set to the root of the project.*

 # Repo Overview:
 * Exploration: Data exploration, such as TFIDF, Sentiment analysis etc.
 * Modeling: Methods to visualize the data, includes newsgraph and textrank